 This is a very important open question in the field that we believe our paper contributes towards answering, though is insufficient to answer fully.
 Our results indicate that the distribution of frequencies of the KRAS alleles observed in these cancers cannot be solely attributed to passive mutational processes.
 Instead, we posit that the distinct biological properties of the different KRAS mutations contribute to their tissue-specific frequencies.
 This is supported by how the alleles have distinct tissue-specific genetic interactions.
 However, the precise biological reasons for the tissue-specificity of KRAS mutations has yet to be determined.
 Thus far, several studies from our lab and others have experimentally examined how some alleles interact with specific tissues (for example: Poulin et al., 2019, Hobbs et al., 2019, and Zafra et al., 2020).
 We believe understanding these phenomena is essential to fully describing KRAS driven cancers and are continuing to pursue it from various perspectives.

 (8) The observed frequency of some KRAS alleles was greater than predicted perhaps due to positive selection, but quite a few KRAS alleles occurred at significantly lower frequency than predicted in some cancers, possibly due to weak oncogenic fitness in the specific tissue.
-This issuea needs to be explained and discussed.
+This issue needs to be explained and discussed.

 We agree that this is an important point to address.
 It is discussed in the 3rd paragraph of the Results section “The frequency of most KRAS alleles cannot be solely attributed to the prevalence of detected mutagens” with specific reference to the high expected frequency of A146T mutations in PAAD and its experimentally demonstrated poor oncogenic fitness.